Rotary.org: Frequently Asked Questions

 How do I recommend members?

-- Complete the Rotarian Membership Referral Form and we’ll forward your referral’s name to clubs in the area.
+Complete the Rotarian Membership Referral Form and we’ll forward the information to clubs in the area.

 How do I join Rotary?

-- Clubs accept new members by invitation, so we recommend you first reach out to a club in your area to learn more.
-Use Club Finder to find a local club, then click on “Ask about joining” to reach out to an individual club.
+Clubs accept new members by invitation, so we recommend you first contact a club in your area to learn more.
+Use Club Finder to find a local club.
+Choose a club from the search results and select Contact Club.

-- ProjectLink has been incorporated into our new crowdsourcing tool at ideas.rotary.org, where you can post your project’s needs as well as search for projects you want to support.
+Rotary Ideas is our new crowdsourcing tool, where you can post your project’s needs as well as search for projects you want to support.

 Who can post a project in need of resources or volunteers?